 This chapter contains hints and tips for using PC/3270 sessions.

-Supplementary information other than the items described in this book may be included in README.TXT in the Personal Communications directory.
+Supplementary information other than the items described in this book may be included in the Readme HTML file in the Personal Communications directory.

 Power Management

 Personal Communications complies with Windows 2000 Power Management requirements for handling sleep events.
 This support minimizes session interruptions due to network disconnections caused by sleep on Windows 2000 and subsequent versions.